threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_redundant.md

     * `Free Public IP`: 2
       * Note: if you want a public IPv4 address, it is recommended to set the parameter `FREE PUBLIC IP` to at least 2 to avoid false positives.
 This ensures that the shown 3Nodes have viable IP addresses.

-Once you've found two proper nodes, take node of their node IDs.
+Once you've found two 3Nodes, take note of their node IDs.
 You will need to use those IDs when creating the Terraform files.

 ***